What is the UN Convention?

-We are the only organisation working for children recognised by the Convention.
+UNICEF is the only organization working for children recognized by the Convention.

-The UNCRC is also the most widely ratified human rights treaty in the world – it’s even been accepted by non-state entities, such as the Sudan People’s Liberation Army (SPLA), a rebel movement in South Sudan.
+The Convention is also the most widely ratified human rights treaty in the world.
 All UN member states except for the United States have ratified the Convention.
 The Convention came into force in the UK in 1992.

-There are four articles in the convention that are seen as special.
-They’re known as the “General Principles” and they help to interpret all the other articles and play a fundamental role in realising all the rights in the Convention for all children.
+There are four articles in the Convention that are seen as special.
+They’re known as the “General Principles” and they help to interpret all the other articles and play a fundamental role in realizing all the rights in the Convention for all children.
 They are:

-The Convention also contains a number of agreements to add further unique rights for children which are optional for countries – they are called “Optional Protocols”.
+The Convention also contains a number of agreements to add further, unique rights for children that are optional for countries – they are called “Optional Protocols”.
 They include: